calebjubal/MR-SNACK0MAT/README.md

 # MR-SNACK0MAT

+## This is one of my first projects made using php when i started web developement.
+Feel free to download :)

 Welcome to **MR-SNACK0MAT **!
 This guide will help you set up and run the project locally.
 Follow the instructions below to get started.

 ## Table of Contents